kaifucious/PyLunch/README.txt

 crontab -l

+To see if the CronTab successfully executed the program, use:

+mail

+To delete all mail in the CronTab mailbox, use:

+cd /var/mail

+and delete the lone file

 @additional_help
 To get more help on the PyLunch module itself, open up a terminal window and start a Python environment: